audioxide/data/data/posts/20150315-reviews-tom-waits-rain-dogs.md

   - "#bfbfbf"
   - "#d6312b"
 pullquote: Undeniably cool
 summary: It's down, dirty, and very, very human; an album that gets under your skin and taps your toes for you.
-Rain Dogs isn't for everyone, but if you want to hear what the roots of an urban jungle sound like — in all their sad and messy madness — it's well worth a listen.
+Rain Dogs isn't for everyone, but if you want to hear what the roots of an urban jungle sound like - in all their sad and messy madness - it's well worth a listen.
 week: 7
-blurb: "It's down, dirty, and very, very human; an album that gets under your skin and taps your toes for you.
-Rain Dogs isn't for everyone, but if you want to hear what the roots of an urban jungle sound like — in all their sad and messy madness —\r

-  \ it's well worth a listen."
+blurb: Rain Dogs isn't for everyone, but if you want to hear what the roots of an urban jungle sound like - in all their sad and messy madness - it's well worth a listen.
 ---
 author: André

+review: >-
-review: Tom Waits undeniably has one of the coolest voices in music — his unique delivery will always catch a listener’s attention.
+  Tom Waits undeniably has one of the coolest voices in music - his unique delivery will always catch a listener’s attention.
 I feel that in the case of *Rain Dogs*, the distinctive nature of Waits’ vocals can often carry a song.
 Is this a testament to such a strong voice, or an indication that some of the songwriting itself is, at times, a little lackluster?
 It’s an enjoyable album, but one that can feel like a jumbled selection of tracks rather than a complete, cohesive work.

 tracks:
-  - " Clap Hands"
+  - Clap Hands
   - ­Time
   - ­Rain Dogs

 score:
   score: 7
   max: 10
   fraction: 0.7

 ---
 author: Fred

+review: >-
-review: It’s down, dirty, and very, very human; an album that gets under your skin and taps your toes for you. *Rain Dogs* isn’t for everyone, but if you want to hear what the roots of an urban jungle sound like — in all their sad and messy madness — it’s well worth a listen.
+  It’s down, dirty, and very, very human; an album that gets under your skin and taps your toes for you. *Rain Dogs* isn’t for everyone, but if you want to hear what the roots of an urban jungle sound like — in all their sad and messy madness — it’s well worth a listen.

 tracks:
-  - " Tango Till They’re Sore"
+  - Tango Till They’re Sore
   - ­Clap Hands
   - ­Walking Spanish

 score:
   score: 8
   max: 10
   fraction: 0.8

 ---
 author: Andrew

+review: >-
-review: It’s a really interesting album, and it achieved it’s loose aim of providing a flavour of a city.
+  It’s a really interesting album, and it achieved it’s loose aim of providing a flavour of a city.
 In having so many different genres and styles of music, it did sometimes feel a bit incoherent, and that didn’t work for me 100% of the time.

 tracks:
-  - " Clap Hands"
+  - Clap Hands
   - ­Midtown
   - ­9th &amp; Hennepin

 score:
   score: 6
   max: 10